On February 23rd, I had a second meeting with a couple nearing retirement. One spouse, whom I will call Sarah, is retiring the end of April.

 At the end of our meeting, Sarah smiled and looked as if a huge burden had just been lifted from her life.
 She said, “I've been worrying about my retirement income — I should be able to sleep much better now.”
 I had helped Sarah cure her pre-retirement anxiety by defining a clear, practical retirement income strategy.

-Please stop by again shortly; I will share with you the solution I designed for Sarah and Bob’s Social Security strategy…it will surprise many of you!
+Please stop by again.
+Ill share with you the solution I designed for Sarah and Bob’s Social Security strategy…it will surprise many of you!